bitstadium/HockeySDK-Android/README.md

 The following features are currently supported:

-1. **Collect crash reports:** If your app crashes, a crash log is written to the device's storage.
+1. **Collect Crash Reports:** If your app crashes, a crash log is written to the device's storage.
 If the user starts the app again, they will be asked asked to submit the crash report to HockeyApp.
 This works for both beta and live apps, i.e. those submitted to Google Play or other app stores!
 Crash logs contain viable information for you to help resolve the issue.
-Furthermore you as a developer can add additional information to the report as well.
+Furthermore, you as a developer can add additional information to the report as well.

-2. **Update Alpha/Beta apps:** The app will check with HockeyApp if a new version for your alpha/beta build is available.
+2. **Update Alpha/Beta Apps:** The app will check with HockeyApp if a new version for your alpha/beta build is available.
 If yes, it will show a dialog to the user and let him see the release notes, the version history and start the installation process right away.
 You can even force the installation of certain updates.

 3. **Feedback:** Besides crash reports, collecting feedback from your users from within your app is a great option to help with improving your app.
 You act and answer feedback directly from the HockeyApp backend.